In life, things are always changing; always moving forward. The young grow old, employees become bosses, attorneys become judges, and so on.

 In the latter half of this decade, we’ve seen the legal market become increasingly dependent on a demographic that no one ever bothered to take very seriously: millennials.

-If your law firm isn’t taking millennials seriously yet, it’s time for that to change.
-They’re now older, wiser and wealthier than you may think.
+If your law firm isn’t taking millennials seriously, it’s time for that to change.
+They’re older, wiser and wealthier than you may think.
 They’re living life on their own and, just like anyone else, they’re vulnerable to accidents, injuries, and violations of their rights.

 According to some estimates, there are more than 80 million millennials in this country, and every single one of them (at least within your market) is a potential client.

 Did you know the youngest millennial in the United States, even when using the widest definition of that term, is currently age 20 as of 2017?
 And the oldest is approaching 40!

 In other words, these are the new adults.
 The future success of almost any business depends on recognizing that fact.

 What do we mean by “taking millennials seriously”?
 You need to be strategically and aggressively marketing your law firm to them.

 Why?
 Like any generation, millennials think and act differently than the generations before them.
 As decision makers for their own burgeoning households, they are influenced by factors different than those of their parents or grandparents.